 Disclosure: This foodie guide to eating the most popular French foods in Paris contains affiliate links.
 When you click on or make a purchase via one of these links, I may earn a commission.

-In fact, Paris is such a food lover’s destination that foodie visitors are even making slow-motion videos to demonstrate how delicious the food from France is!
+Though there is plenty to see and do in Paris, eating the most famous French foods is a must.
+Paris is such a food lover’s destination that foodie visitors are even making slow-motion videos to demonstrate how delicious the food from France is.

-Now that you know a little bit about the history of French food and what makes it so special, it’s time to talk about some of the most popular French food to try while visiting Paris.
-Here are a dozen famous foods in France that you just have to eat at least once, but we certainly wouldn’t blame you for wanting second helpings!
+Now that you know a little bit about the history of French food and what makes it so special, it’s time to talk about some of the most popular French foods to try while visiting Paris.
+Here are 12 famous French foods that you must try at least once, but we certainly wouldn’t blame you for wanting second helpings.

 Baguettes

-One of the most well-known French food items and a staple of French cuisine is the baguette.
+The baguette is a well-known French staple.
 This long, thin bread loaf is typically made from wheat flour, water, yeast, and salt.
-Baguettes are perfect for sandwiches or simply enjoying with a little bit of butter.
+It’s perfect for sandwiches or enjoying simply with a bit of butter.

 Coq au Vin

-Coq au vin is one of the traditional French dishes you’ll see at Parisian restaurants.
-This famous food from France is chicken braised in red wine until it’s incredibly tender with mushrooms and lardons.
-Once you tuck into this wholesome dish, you’ll find it is mouthwateringly delicious.
+Coq au vin is a traditional French dish that you’ll often see on menus at Parisian restaurants.
+This famous French dish is chicken braised in red wine until it’s incredibly tender, accompanied by mushrooms and lardons.
+You’ll find it mouthwateringly delicious once you tuck into this wholesome dish.

 Crêpes

-Another one of the popular foods in France that you’ll easily find in Paris is the French crêpe.
+Another popular food in France that you’ll easily find in Paris is the French crêpe.
 In France, crêpes are thin pancakes commonly served for breakfast or dessert.
-Usually, French crêpes are made with wheat flour, milk, eggs, and a little bit of sugar.
-Crêpes in Paris can be eaten simply or with various fillings, including fruit, chocolate, or cheese.
+Typically, French crêpes are made with wheat flour, milk, eggs, and a small amount of sugar.
+Crêpes in Paris can be eaten plain or filled with fruit, chocolate, or cheese.

 Croissants

-Certainly, the croissant is one of the most iconic French foods.
-This flaky, buttery pastry is absolutely delicious, and it’s perfect for breakfast or a snack.
+Indeed, the croissant is one of the most iconic French foods.
+This flaky, buttery pastry is absolutely delicious and perfect for breakfast or a snack.
 You can find croissants at pretty much any bakery in Paris, so be sure to pick up one (or two!) during your visit.

 Croque Monsieur